NicholasRabbit/Operating-Systems/6.S081/Notes of Operating Systems.md

     if(pid == 0){
       // In child process, the default output(terminal) which is represented by file
       //descriptor 1, is closed.
       close(1);

       // Open "output.ext" and "O_WRONLY|O_CREATE" indicates it is written only if
       // the file doesn't exist then create one.
-      // By convention, since file descriptor 1 has been closeed previously, open(...)
+      // By convention, since file descriptor 1 has been closed previously, open(...)
-      // will return the smallest available file descriptor, namely this 1.
+      // will return the smallest available file descriptor, namely this 1. and assign
+      // it to "output.txt" instead of a terminal.
       // There is no need to receive the return value explicitly since there are only
       // 0,1,and 2 descriptors in a process.
 This child process will write to file
       // descriptor 1 by default.
       open("output.txt", O_WRONLY|O_CREATE);

       char *argv[] = { "echo", "this", "is", "redirected", "echo", 0 };
       exec("echo", argv);